PEPUNSCARDS/somi-card-forge/BACKEND_API.md

 ## Migration Notes

-### From Telegram Integration
+### Complete Backend API Abstraction
-- All Telegram-specific code has been abstracted
+- All platform-specific implementations have been removed
-- Environment variables renamed for clarity
+- Environment variables use generic Backend API naming
-- API calls now use generic webhook format
+- API calls use standard webhook format with proper authentication
+- Structured JSON payloads for all event types
 - No breaking changes to transaction flow

-### monitoring unchanged
-- Same payload structure maintained
-- Error handling preserved
+### API Request Format
+- **Authentication**: Bearer token in Authorization header
+- **Source Identification**: X-Backend-Source header
+- **Channel ID**: X-Chat-ID header for routing
+- **Payload**: Structured JSON with event types and metadata